Humberside Fire & Rescue Service (HFRS)

 We operate and provide to the people within the Humberside area, a professional and skilled emergency response service 24 hours per day, every day of the year, as well as providing a range of other services and functions.
 We have a legal duty to provide a fire and rescue service that meets the needs of the local communities.

-We are prepared to deal with a wide range of emergencies, from house fires and road traffic collisions, to floods, chemical spills and even terrorist attack.
+We are prepared to deal with a wide range of emergencies, from house fires and road traffic collisions to floods, chemical spills and even terrorist attacks.
 We are also responsible for the enforcement of fire prevention, petroleum and explosives legislation.
 We work with our communities to help keep people and property safe, providing a fire and rescue service for the people that live, work and visit the Humberside area.

 We believe the most effective way to save lives, reduce injuries and other losses through fire and other emergencies is to reduce the number of incidents that occur.
 To help us do this, we work closely with partner organisations and communities to develop emergency preparedness and response and deliver initiatives aimed at preventing incidents.
 We do this by focusing on reducing risk amongst people in our communities who are most vulnerable to fire and by raising awareness about fire risk.